OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Modern hardware comes with GPT support; MBR support will gradually fade away.
 The Protective MBR is for backwards compatibility, so UEFI systems can be booted the old way.

-There are two copies of the GPT header, at the beginning and at the end of the disk, describing metadata:
+There are **two copies** of the GPT header, at the beginning and at the end of the disk, describing metadata:

 - List of usable blocks on disk
 - Number of partitions
 - Size of partition entries.
-Each partition entry has a minimum size of 128 bytes.
+Each partition entry has a minimum size of **128 bytes**.

 The `blkid` utility shows information about partitions. i.e. `sudo blkid /dev/sda8`